21grd03-parametric/pastiche/README.md

 ## 🗃️ Available Datasets <a name="available-datasets"></a>

+> [!TIP]
-**Note:** If you're unfamiliar with NetCDF format, we recommend NASA’s [Panoply](https://www.giss.nasa.gov/tools/panoply/) to explore, plot, and export the data.
+> If you're unfamiliar with NetCDF format, we recommend NASA’s [Panoply](https://www.giss.nasa.gov/tools/panoply/) to explore, plot, and export the data.

 ### TMY